Kasper Dolberg: International career

 In November 2016, Dolberg received his first call-up to the senior Denmark squad for matches against Kazakhstan and Czech Republic.
 On 11 November 2016, he made his senior international debut, coming on as a second-half substitute in a 4–1 victory for Denmark over Kazakhstan.
 On 10 June 2017, in a 1–3 away win against Kazakhstan in the qualifiers for the 2018 World Cup, he came on as a substitute for Yussuf Poulsen after 68 minutes and scored his first international goal in the 81st minute.

 In June 2018 he was named in Denmark's squad for the 2018 FIFA World Cup in Russia.

 In May 2021, he was selected in the final 26-man squad for the postponed UEFA Euro 2020 tournament.
 Dolberg made his first start in the tournament, replacing the injured Yussuf Poulsen, in Denmark's round of 16 tie against Wales on 26 June and scored twice in a 4–0 win.
 He scored his third goal of the tournament in the quarter-finals against Czech Republic after a spectacular cross from Joakim Mæhle.

 Personal life

 On 16 September 2019, Dolberg reported to the police that his luxury watch at an estimated value of €70,000 was stolen.
-Following a police investigation, in which the police recovered a surveillance video showing the culprit stealing the watch, his teammate Lamine Diaby-Fadiga confessed to the crime ten days later.
+Following a police investigation, in which the police recovered a surveillance video showing the culprit stealing the watch, his OGC Nice teammate Lamine Diaby-Fadiga confessed to the crime ten days later.
 Diaby was later sacked by the club.

 On 8 November 2021, Dolberg announced that he had been diagnosed with Type 1 diabetes.